icy/google-group-crawler/README.md

 or you simply delete all files under `$_GROUP/` directory.

 ## Private group

+To download messages from public gorup, you need to provide cookies in legacy format.

 1. Export cookies for `google` domains from your browser and save them as file.
 Please use a Netscape format.